Recently I realized that my house contains more cars and trucks than an interstate during rush hour!

 After laying down lots of large pieces of paper taped down with painter’s tape (easy to remove with no stickiness left behind), he chose a marker color.
 This gave us an opportunity to talk about the names of colors in a very natural way.

-Once markers were selected, I taped them to the back of some smaller-sized trucks.
-The trick is to make sure the tip of the marker just reaches the paper without being too low.
+Once markers were selected, I taped them to the back of smaller trucks.
+The trick is to ensure the marker tip reaches the paper without being too low.
 (Trust me, when the marker is just a hair too low, it sits on the paper, making a huge ink spot.
 Just learn from my mistake and save yourself some cleanup time!)

 And then let it roll!